The Adventures of Dudley the Dragon: Production

 Dudley first appeared in The Conserving Kingdom, a 1982 play made by the Ontario Ministry of Energy, and the rights to the character were bought by Ira Levy and Peter Williamson, partners in Toronto's Breakthrough Films and Television Inc, who produced the show with provincial educational broadcaster TVO.
-Dudley appeared as a six-story tall float in the Macy's Thanksgiving Day Parade.
+Dudley appeared as a six-story tall giant balloon in the Macy's Thanksgiving Day Parade.
 The creators have explained that the show does not directly compete with Barney, to which it has been compared and seen as more entertaining for adults, as Dudley was intended for what they claim is a slightly older age group of 3 to 7 years old.
 Jean Morphee-Barnard, an educational consultant on the show, said that, "We don't want to use violence or insults.
 We want to avoid stereotyping; girls have to be just as involved as the boys are.
 And usually our villains are misguided rather than evil."
 The creators of the show have stipulated that merchandising, such as toys and clothing or food products, should be made from natural fibres or should not include any sugar or preservatives.
 Series writer and co-creator Alex Galatis was inside the costume for the first two seasons, but later only did the voice.